 -cp bin/platform/ext/core/libjgroups-4.0.16.Final.jar \

-If the cluster nodes can’t find each other within the specified time frame, failure detection mark them as suspicious and eventually removes from the cluster.
-Very often it is because the interval for failure detection is set to the small value (meaning the interval is too short).
-I recommend to increase these timeouts.
+If the cluster nodes can’t find each other within the specified time frame, failure detection marks them as suspicious and eventually removes them from the cluster.
+Very often, it is because the interval for failure detection is set to a small value, meaning the interval is too short.
+I recommend increasing these timeouts.

 http://belaban.blogspot.com/2020/01/first-alpha-of-jgroups-50.html